esito/dbmasker/README.md

 ### Generate the anonymization/masking program code ###

-Go to the [http://anonymizer.esito.no](http://anonymizer.esito.no) web, register a user and buy the wanted service, either free or payed for.
+Go to the [http://anonymizer.esito.no](http://anonymizer.esito.no) web, register a user and subscribe to the DBmasker service.

 Go to the DBmasker service on [http://anonymizer.esito.no/auth/dashboard/dbmasker](http://anonymizer.esito.no/auth/dashboard/dbmasker).
 Choose **SELECT A FILE** and use the `hotelsample.ano` file as the **Anonymizer model File name** parameter to the service.
 Ignore the **Root package** parameter (giving `example.anonymizer` package value) and press the **DOWNLOAD ZIP** button.

 ![DBmasker service](images/dbmaskerweb.png)

-Unpack the resulting zip to the java project you downloaded/cloned from github.
-Unzip the structure into the `hotelsample` folder.
-The `pom.xml` and `readme.md` will be copied to the `hotelsample` project root.
-Generated code is written to the `src` folder.
-It is regenerated each time the **DBmasker** service is used.
-Be aware of that customizations might be overwritten each time it is regenerated.
-The project `dbmasker-master/hotelsample` will look like this after unzip:
+The project `dbmasker-master/hotelsample` will look like this before unzipping the result:

     database/*
     src/main/java/example/anonymizer/conversions/ParseDigits.java
     src/main/java/example/anonymizer/distributions/MinPerParent.java
     src/main/java/example/anonymizer/transformations/PostCodeGeneralization.java
     src/main/java/example/anonymizer/Connect.ovr
     src/main/resources/email.txt
     src/main/resources/firstname.txt
     src/main/resources/lastname.txt
     src/main/resources/logo.txt
     src/main/resources/town.txt
+    address_map.txt
+    config.properties
     hotelsample.ano

-	config.properties
-	address_map.txt
+Unpack the resulting zip to the java project you downloaded/cloned from github.
+Unzip the structure into the `hotelsample` folder.
+The `pom.xml` and `readme.md` will be copied to the `hotelsample` project root.
+Generated code is written to the `src` folder.
+It is regenerated each time the **DBmasker** service is used.
+Be aware of that customizations might be overwritten each time it is regenerated.

 ## Prepare and setup ##

 ### Connect class ###

-The DBmasker **ANO** generator creates `hotelsample\src\main\java\example\anonymizer\Connect.java`, which connects to the database given by the `config.properties` file.
+The **DBmasker** generator creates `hotelsample\src\main\java\example\anonymizer\Connect.java`, which connects to the database given by the `config.properties` file.
 In this example, we have to override the `Connect.java` with a user defined Connect.
-Replace the content in `hotelsample\src\main\java\example\anonymizer\Connect.java` with the code below:
+Replace the content in `hotelsample\src\main\java\example\anonymizer\Connect.java` with the code from `src/main/java/example/anonymizer/Connect.ovr`:

     package example.anonymizer;

     import java.sql.Connection;
     import java.net.InetAddress;
     import no.esito.anonymizer.ConfigUtil;
     import no.esito.anonymizer.core.AbstractConnect;
     import org.apache.derby.drda.NetworkServerControl;

     public class Connect extends AbstractConnect{

     	/**
     	 * Factory method for Connection from the config.properties